mmpatterson/tableau-resume/README.md

 # [tableau-resume](https://mmpatterson.github.io)

-### An interactive version of my resume that uses Tableau
+### An interactive version of my resume that uses Tableau.
+Check it out!